 Washington DC, the former Chocolate City

-Currently, all urban communities of the Northwest, Southwest and specific neighborhoods of the Northeast that are west of the Anacostia River are being highly affected by gentrification with the displacement from their long-time communities.
+Currently, all urban communities of the Northwest, Southwest and specific neighborhoods of the Northeast that are northwest of the Anacostia River are being highly affected by gentrification with the displacement from their long-time communities.

 The Streets of the 1990s

 Washington DC was one of the first, if not the first, cities in the country to begin the process of gentrification, beginning with the removal of certain housing projects.

 As diplomats from foreign countries would come to visit the United States, the government would want to hide the poverty and issues of America from foreign officials.
 This led to housing complexes like Sheridan Terrace of the Southeast, along the Suitland Parkway, to be redevelop, starting during late 1990s.

 There was a reputation of the Washington DC ghetto, especially from the 1980s to the 2000s, as the District would hold the title for the Murder Capital for a couple years, especially at the height of the drug era.